-The user shall have a rescue plan and the means to implement it.
-In the event of a fall arrest, the suspended worker must be rescued without delay in order to minimize the effects of suspension trauma.
+In the event of a fall arrest the suspended worker should be rescued without delay in order to minimize the effects of suspension trauma.

 Before each use, verification must be obtained that all connectors and buckles are properly secured and adjusted in accordance with the instructions supplied.